iamdanial79/Efficient-2D-LDM-for-Cross-Modality-MRI-Synthesis-with-Clinically-Aligned-Evaluation/README.md

 **An Efficient 2D Latent Diffusion Framework for Cross-Modality MRI Synthesis with Clinically-Aligned Evaluation**

-Danial Derayati, Hanieh Naderi — University of Tehran, College of Interdisciplinary Science and Technologies

 This repository accompanies the manuscript submitted to *Computerized Medical Imaging and Graphics*.
 It provides the code used to produce all results, tables, and figures reported in the paper, in support of reproducibility during review.